Double-Adversarial Activation Anomaly Detection: Adversarial Autoencoders are Anomaly Generators

 \subsection{Anomaly Detector, $f_\text{AD}$}

 The anomaly detector maps a given input to an anomaly score.
 It comprises three components as shown in \Cref{fig:detector}: 1) the AAE's encoder, 2) the AAE's decoder and 3) the alarm network.
-The alarm network analyses the hidden activations of the decoder and outputs an anomaly score.
-Whereas the normal training data should be detected as normal, trivial as well as generated anomalies should be detected as anomalous.
-Overall, the anomaly detector becomes:
+The alarm network analyses the activations of the decoder and outputs an anomaly score: $ f_\text{AD} = f_\text{alarm} \circ a(f_\text{dec}) \circ f_\text{enc}: \vect{x} \mapsto \hat{\vect{y}} $.
+Whereas the normal training data should be detected as normal, trivial and generated anomalies should be anomalous.
 During training, only the mapping parameters of the alarm network $\theta_\text{alarm}$ are adapted, while the encoder and decoder remain in their pretrained state:

-During our research, we found it advantageous to work on the generated hidden activations $\tilde{\vect{h}}$ instead of $\tilde{\vect{x}}$ as the encoder tends to map subtle anomalies within the regions of normal samples.
-For easier notation, we still write $f_\text{AD} ( \tilde{\vect{x}} )$.
+Remember that $a(\cdot)$ extracts the activations of the underlying NN.
+We expect these activation patterns to differ for normal samples and our synthetic anomalies.